It Takes a Village -1-

 Use what you have.

-Invite who you feel God is putting on your heart, even if it’s just one family or mom.
+Invite those whom you feel God is putting on your heart, even if it’s just one family or mom.

 This isn’t just a “nice idea.”
 This is real life.
 We actually need each other.
 God designed us that way.
 And when we pull away and try to do everything on our own, we end up tired, overwhelmed, and spiritually dry.